grim-ux/Tetromino/README.md

 # 🎮 Tetromino — Classic Puzzle Game in JavaScript

-Welcome to **Tetris JS**, a simple and colorful implementation of the classic Tetris game using HTML5 Canvas and Vanilla JavaScript! 🎉
+Welcome to **Tetromino**, a simple and colorful implementation of the classic Tetris game using HTML5 Canvas and Vanilla JavaScript! 🎉

 🧩 Arrange falling blocks into full lines.
 🕹️ Play with your keyboard.